BATS Trail Use Tips

 -If it snowed and the snow is melting, the trails are probably muddy and icy and need to dry out.
 Seek an alternative activity, or use a drier trail / trail network/find a great dirt road.

-Using trails that are muddy can create ruts, widen the trails (go through the mud/wear waterproof footwear), damage vegetation, and it takes MANY more hours for someone to fix than if you did not go to begin with.
-Using trails that are icy creates impacts too, especially if you aren’t prepared because people widen the trails, compact the snow/ice, which affects plants and soil once everything thaws, and can create erosion problems.
+Using trails that are muddy can create ruts, widen the trails (go through the mud/wear waterproof footwear), damage vegetation, and it takes MANY more hours to fix than if you did not go to begin with.
+Using trails that are icy creates impacts, especially if you aren’t prepared as this causes people to widen the trails, which compacts the snow/ice, which affects plants and soil once everything thaws, and can create erosion problems.

 -If you are on a trail that is typically dry and come across mud spots